Scott-D-Hodgson/How-To/operating-system.md

 1. Run the Raspberry Pi Imager software.
 1. Choose the version of the OS:

-   - Raspberry Pi OS with Desktop for a GUI experience
+   - Raspberry Pi OS with Desktop for a graphical user interface (GUI) experience
    - Raspberry Pi OS Lite for a terminal/headless experience

    And either 32 bit, for any RPI board, or 64 bit, for RPI version 3 (or more recent) boards, option.
-1. Under settings, specify the user and password, network information, and enable SSH.
+1. Under settings, specify the user and password, network information, and enable Secure Shell (SSH).
 1. Write the OS to the micro-SD.
 1. Insert the micro-SD into the RPI.
 1. Turn on the computer.
 1. Wait for system to configure on first boot.
 1. Login to the computer.
 1. Update the repositories.

    ```
    sudo apt-get update
    ```

 1. Upgrade the applications.

    ```
    sudo apt-get upgrade
    ```